The First Great Train Robbery: Plot

 Pierce smuggles Agar into the baggage car disguised as a corpse in a coffin.
 Pierce plans to reach the car across the coach roofs while the train is under way, but he and Miriam encounter Fowler, who is riding the train to Folkestone to accompany the shipment.
-After arranging for Miriam to travel in the same compartment as Fowler to divert his attention, Pierce travels down the roof of the train and unlocks the baggage van's door from the outside.
+After arranging for Miriam to travel in the same compartment as Fowler to distract him, Pierce travels down the roof of the train and unlocks the baggage van's door from the outside.
 He and Agar replace the gold with lead bars and toss the bags of gold off the train at a prearranged point.
-However, soot from the engine's smoke has stained Pierce's skin and clothes and he is forced to borrow Agar's suit, which is much too small for him.
+However, soot from the engine's smoke has stained Pierce's skin and clothes, and he is forced to borrow Agar's suit, which is much too small for him.
 The jacket splits across the back when he disembarks at Folkestone.
-The police quickly become suspicious and arrest him before he can rejoin his accomplices.
+The police become suspicious and arrest him before he can rejoin his accomplices.

 Pierce is put on trial for the robbery.
-As he exits the courthouse, he receives the adulation of the crowds, who consider him a folk hero for his daring act.
-In the commotion, a disguised Miriam kisses him full on the mouth, in the process slipping a key to his handcuffs from her mouth to his.
+While exiting the courthouse, he receives the adulation of the crowds, who consider him a folk hero for his daring act.
+In the commotion, a disguised Miriam kisses him, slipping a key to his handcuffs from her mouth to his.
 Agar is also present, disguised as a police van driver.
-As Pierce is about to be put into the wagon, he frees himself and he and Agar escape, to the jubilation of the crowd and the chagrin of the police.
+Before he can be put into the wagon, Pierce frees himself and escapes with Agar, to the jubilation of the crowd and the chagrin of the police.